nordic-rse/nordic-rse.github.io/content/events/2020-online-get-together/rsh.md

 In this show which we will stream during the Nordic RSE get-together, we will have a look at the [Rust programming language](https://www.rust-lang.org/).

+This can only be joined via Twitch, not breakout rooms.
+Join at
+<https://www.twitch.tv/RSHour>.
+Questions can be asked via a HackMD
+link at that page, no account necessary.